Chennai’s water crisis is hurting everyone – from women filling pots to city’s ‘bachelors mansions’

 The high demand for borewells has set digging costs soaring.
 According to one contractor, the current rate is Rs 400 per foot.
 Adding the cost of pipes and a motor pump, the total expenditure for a well could touch Rs 2.5 lakh.

-The roar of machines excavating borewells has so commonplace, the police have started receiving calls from residents disturned by the noise.
+The roar of machines excavating borewells has become so commonplace, the police have started receiving calls from residents disturbed by the noise.
 A police officer said they have asked the borewell contractors not to do the work in the night.

-However, for most Chennai residents, a borewell is an unthinkable luxury.
-M Perumal, the owners of a small shop in Triplicane, said that the water crisis has brought the city’s wealth disparity to the fore.
+However, for many Chennai residents, a borewell is an unthinkable luxury.
+M Perumal, the owner of a small shop in Triplicane, said that the water crisis has brought the city’s wealth disparity to the fore.
 “For the poor and the middle class, water is currently more precious than gold,” he said.